modalitysystems/modalitysoftware-docs/twa/Capabilities.md

 Example Capabilities
 - Report on teams with guests, who the guests are and how active they are
-- report on number of owners in particular AD groups
+- Report on number of owners in particular AD groups
+- Report on tams with no owners
+- Report on teams with only one member